 After eating at enough Disney restaurants we have found that some of the servings are huge.
 One, in particular, is Chef Art Smiths Homecomin.
 I know that if I order the fried chicken or the country-fried steak it is enough for me to share the plate with my daughter.
 We initially did this because we knew we individually couldn’t finish our meals but it worked out really well to save some money as well.

 The price of bottled water in the parks keeps rising.
 We have found that we like to bring in our own insulated water bottles filled with ice water.
 If you are ok with drinking tap water you can ask at any food location for a cup of ice water for free.
 Insider tip – all Starbucks locations will give you venti ice water for free and their water is filtered!
 We will then just pour that ice water into our bottles and it stays cold even longer.

 Plan Table Service meals for lunch or breakfast

-If you have your heart sent on one of the more expensive table service locations but still wan to save a little, eat at either breakfast or lunch.
-You can save some money and still have the nice experience.
+If you have your heart sent on one of the more expensive table service locations but still want to save a little, eat at either breakfast or lunch.
+You can save some money and still have a nice experience.

 Tables in Wonderland card

 If you are someone who dines frequently at Disney restaurants then a Tables in Wonderland card may be a good option for you.
 The card costs $150 a year for APs or DVC members and $175 for Florida residents who are not APs or DVC members.
 With this card, you can enjoy a 20% discount on food and beverages at participating Disney restaurants.
 This can be applied for up to 10 guests and also by using this card it adds 18% gratuity no matter how many people are dining.
 Now, for some this may not be worth it because as an AP or DVC member you already get a discount on food but it can only be used with a smaller party.
 It’s also not worth it if you don’t dine at Disney often.
 As a AP you would have to spend over $750 a year to recoup the cost of the card.